PatrickSocha/yapper/README.md

 <p align="center"><img src="assets/yapper_hero.svg" alt="Yapper" /></p>

 Push-to-talk local transcription daemon for macOS.
-Hold a hotkey, speak, release — transcription is pasted at the cursor.
-Fully local via whisper.cpp, nothing leaves the machine.
+Hold a hotkey, speak, and release to paste the transcription at the cursor.
+Fully local via whisper.cpp - no audio or data leaves the machine.

 ## Install